Brian Tee: Early life and education

-Tee was born Jae-Beom Takata (Japanese: 高田 ジェボム, Korean Hangul: 재범 타카다) in Okinawa Prefecture.
-His father was Japanese-American and his mother was from South Korea.
-His father was born in an internment camp during World War II.
-His mother was living in Japan working as a reporter.

-At the age of two, he moved to Hacienda Heights, California, and was raised in Southern California.
+Jae-Beom Takata was born on March 15, 1977 in Okinawa Prefecture, Japan, to a Japanese-American father from Los Angeles and a Korean mother from Seoul.
+His father was born in a Japanese internment camp during World War II, while his mother was living in Japan working as a reporter.
+At the age of two, he moved to California, and was raised in Hacienda Heights.
 He attended Glen A. Wilson High School where he was an Associated Student Body president and captain of the football team.
-While in high school, he worked at Blackjack Pizza in Hacienda Heights.
+While in high school, he worked at Blackjack Pizza.

 Tee graduated from University of California, Berkeley with a degree in theater and performing arts.
 Not long after graduating, he adopted his "culturally ambiguous" stage name Brian Tee after being rejected by a Korean director at an audition for having a Japanese last name.